The life of my family is deeply connected to the life of my city.

 With help from friends, extended family, and public assistance programs, my mother managed to raise five successful children.
-In 2011—fifty years after she was forced to leave the Northside because of the color of her firstborn son—her third son was brought back to the Northside when an all-white local school council gave him the sacred responsibility of leading the education of their children, as principal of Blaine Elementary School.
+In 2011—fifty years after she was forced to leave the Northside because of the color of her firstborn son—I, her third son, was brought back to the Northside when an all-white local school council gave me the sacred responsibility of leading the education of their children, as principal of Blaine Elementary School.

 The journey of my mother and my family tells me with absolute certainty that my city has the power to transform itself.
 Once this campaign wins the Mayor's Office, I will be blessed with the privilege of leading the next phase of that transformation.

 My life has been filled with grace.
 My creator keeps giving me blessings I have not earned and do not deserve, but that’s what makes it grace: you receive it despite your faults.
 I believe I have a higher purpose in life and that I receive God’s amazing grace so I can fulfill that purpose.

 No one has been more central to me fulfilling that purpose than my partner, Margaret.
 I met her in 1978 when I was seven-years-old.
 After I served in the U.S. Navy, she convinced me to go to college even while I insisted that I wasn’t college material.